-Future population growth is likely to increase as a result of general Queensland population growth trends and development in the Bromelton State Development Area (BSDA).
+Future population growth is likely to increase as a result of general Queensland population growth trends and development in the Bromelton State Development Area (BSDA) and is expected to remain relatively consistent with historical trends.

 Scenic Rim Economy

 Key drivers of the Scenic Rim economy are agriculture, construction and retail trade, which represented approximately 48% of total industry turnover in the region in 2010-11.
 Smaller, but important, industries operating in the region include manufacturing, wholesale trade, tourism, transport and professional services along with many others.